In the Rain (song)

 "In the Rain" is a 1972 soul single by American vocal group The Dramatics, from their first album, Whatcha See Is Whatcha Get.
-It was written by Tony Hester.
-It was released in February 1972.
+It was written by Tony Hester and released in February 1972.
 The track is notable for its use of sounds of rain and thunder, first heard before the song's introduction, then throughout the instrumental and chorus sections.
+The rhythm charts, strings and horns were arranged by Johnny Allen.
+The tracks were recorded at United Sound Recording Studio in Detroit, Michigan.